23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 zero waste bathroom essentials - shower

-Conditioner – Instead of conditioner in a plastic bottle, switch to conditioner bar or use an apple cider vinegar (ACV) rinse, or condition your hair post shower with a tiny bit of organic coconut oil or argan oil.
+Conditioner – Instead of conditioner in a plastic bottle, switch to conditioner bars or use an apple cider vinegar (ACV) rinse, or condition your hair post shower with a tiny bit of organic coconut oil or argan oil.

 This 3-in-1 bar is good for wash, shower and shave – all in one bar!